Correspondence

 Reprints and syndication

 Pieces published here may be quoted briefly with attribution.
 Full reprints, translations into other languages, and inclusion in anthologies require a short written agreement; these are handled on a case-by-case basis, always through an introduction.
+I have said yes to a handful of university course packets, and to two small literary journals.
+I have said no, politely, to everything else so far.

 Letters from readers

 Letters from readers — corrections, memories triggered by a piece, stories of your own harbor — are the part of this practice I treasure most.
 They reach me, eventually, through mutual acquaintances and the long, informal network that readers of slow writing tend to share.
 If a piece has moved you, it will find a way to me.
+It has been, for fourteen issues, how every useful correction I have ever received has arrived.

 What I do not do